GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 The result looks as follows:

 \include SparseMatrixExample_addElement.out

+#### Method `getRow`

+More efficient method is to combine `getRow` (\ref TNL::Matrices::SparseMatrix::getRow) method with `ParallelFor` (\ref TNL::Algorithms::ParallelFor) and lambda function as the following example demonstrates:

+\includelineno SparseMatrixViewExample_getRow.cpp

+On the line 11, we create small matrix having five rows (number of rows is given by the size of the [initializer list](https://en.cppreference.com/w/cpp/utility/initializer_list) ) and columns (number of columns is given by the second parameter) and we set each row capacity to one (particular elements of the initalizer list).
+On the line 22, we call `ParallelFor` to iterate over all matrix elements.
+Each row is processed by the lambda function `f` (lines14-17).
+In the lambda function, we first fetch a sparse matrix row (\ref TNL::Matrices::SparseMatrixRowView) which is a proxy to matrix row.
+This object has a method `setElement` accepting three parameters:

+1. `localIdx` is a rank of the nonzero element in given matrix row.
+2. `columnIdx` is the new column index of the matrix element.
+3. `value` is the new value of the matrix element.

+The result looks as follows:

+\include SparseMatrixViewExample_getRow.out

+#### Method `forRows`

 Finaly, for the most efficient way of setting the non-zero matrix elements, is use of a method `forRows`.
 It requires indexes of the range of rows (`begin` and `end`) to be processed and a lambda function `function` which is called for each non-zero element.
 The lambda functions provides the following data: